pymc-devs/pymc/sphinxdocs/modelchecking.rst

    :alt: GOF figure
    :scale: 70

-   Data sampled from the posterior predictive distribution of a model for some observation :math:`\mathbf{x}`.
-The true value of :math:`\mathbf{x}` is shown by the dotted red line.
+   Data sampled from the posterior predictive distribution of a binomial random variate.
+The observed value (1) is shown by the dotted red line.

 The Matplot package in PyMC provides an easy way of producing such plots, via the ``gof_plot`` function.
 To illustrate, consider a single data point ``x``